Length: 30 minutes per class Ratio: 7:1

 - If your child has diarrhoea or experienced such symptoms 2 days before the lesson, or is sick, please do not let them swim.

-- To keep you and your child warm, keep shoulders in the water.
+- To keep you and your child warm, keep your shoulders in the water.

 - To help keep your child warm we recommend that they wear a wetsuit style swimsuit.